stehrn/whitepages/README.md

 ## System Diagram
 One possible design open for discussion:
-   * use _nxingx_ to handle availability & resiliency concerns, note we only have a single instance of microservice so no requirement to load balance
+   * use _nxingx_ to handle availability & resiliency concerns, note we only have a single instance of microservice so no load balancing
-   * `/healthcheck` end-point on microservice used by nginx
    * nxingx also handles caching to improve performance (and resiliency to failure)
    * single _vert.x_ instance of the microserice which exposes (RESTful) search endpoints and owns connection to external service
+   * some sort of orchestration needed to ensure healthy instance of microservice is always available - `/healthcheck` end-point can be used to determine this; this is sort of thing a container-orchestration system like kubernetes does out the tin
    * _prometheus_ ingests data from `/metrics` end-point on microservice and stores them in its timeseries database
    * _grafana_ provides analytics and monitoring on top of prometheus
-   * missing log aggregation app like `fluentd`, consider adding to stream logs from nginx and virt.x
+   * consider adding log aggregation app like `fluentd` to stream logs from nginx and vert.x

 ![](cloud_design.png)